vileider/year3/text_files/portfolio_specification.md

  Phase 2 aims to be completed by the end of September 2023, with timelines for Phases 2 and 3 to be estimated after Phase 1.

 # Budget:
- Participants are contributing voluntarily.
-Potential costs include £20 per month for VPS hosting during Phase 3 and an estimated £10 for domain expenses.
+ Participants are contributing voluntarily, potential costs include £20 per month for VPS hosting during Phase 3 and an estimated £10 for domain expenses.

 # Risk Assessment:
  A potential risk is project delays if only one person is assigned.
 Delays could be up to 15 days after Phase 1 deployment, and Phase 2 would resume after this delay.